wearetheledger/fabric-node-chaincode-utils/README.md

 **Query by key**

-Returns an array of items matching the rich query
+Returns an item matching the key
 ```javascript
 async queryCar(stubHelper: StubHelper, args: string[]): Promise<any> {